Pug Griffin

-Francis Arthur "Pug" Griffin (April 24, 1896 – October 12, 1951) was a Major League Baseball player.
+Francis Arthur "Pug" Griffin (April 24, 1896 – October 12, 1951) was an American Major League Baseball player.
 He debuted in for the Philadelphia Athletics, playing mostly as a pinch hitter but also appearing in three games as a first baseman.
 After spending in the minor leagues with the Baltimore Orioles and out of organized baseball, Griffin returned to the majors in with the New York Giants as an outfielder, appearing in five games.